aosabook/500lines/ci/chapter.rst

 Continuous integration systems monitor a master repository which is usually hosted on a web server, and not local to the CI's file systems.
 For the cases of our example, we will use a local repository instead of a remote repository.

 Continuous integration systems need not run on a fixed, regular schedule.
 You can also have them run every few commits, or per-commit.
-For our example case, I am simplifying this to just being periodically.
-This means that if this is set up to check for changes in 5 second periods, it will run tests against the most recent commit made after the 5 second period.
+For our example case, the CI system will run periodically.
+This means if it is set up to check for changes in five-second periods, it will run tests against the most recent commit made after the five-second period.
 It won't test every commit made within that period of time, only the most recent one.

 This CI system is designed to check periodically for changes in a repository.
 In real-world CI systems, you can also have the repository observer get notified by a hosted repository.
 Github, for example, provides 'post-commit hooks' which send out notifications to a URL.
 Following this model, the repository observer would be called by the web server hosted at that URL to respond to that notification.
 Since this is complex to model locally, we're using an observer model, where the repository observer will check for changes instead of being notified.

-CI systems also have a reporter aspect to them, where the test runner reports its results to a reporter component that gathers results and makes them available for people to see like on a webpage.
+CI systems also have a reporter aspect, where the test runner reports its results to a component that makes them available for people to see, perhaps on a webpage.
 For simplicity, this project gathers the test results and stores them as files in the file system local to the dispatcher process.

-Note that the architecture this CI system uses is just one possibility.
-Other architectures are possible, but this approach has been used to simplifed our case study into three main components.
+Note that the architecture this CI system uses is just one possibility among many.
+This approach has been chosen to simplify our case study into three main components.

 Introduction
 ============

-The basic structure of a continuous integration (CI) system consists of three components: an observer for changes in the repository, a test job dispatcher, and a test runner.
-The first component is used to observe the repository.
-When it notices that a commit has been made, then it must notify the job dispatcher.
+The basic structure of a continuous integration system consists of three components: an observer, a test job dispatcher, and a test runner.
+The observer watches the repository.
+When it notices that a commit has been made, it notifies the job dispatcher.
 The job dispatcher then finds a test runner and gives it the commit number to test.

 There are many ways to architect a CI system.
 We could have the observer, dispatcher and runner be the same process on a single machine.
-This approach is very limited since there is no load handling, so if more changes are added to the repository than it can handle, a large backlog will accrue.
-This approach is also not fault tolerant at all; if the computer it is running on fails or there is a power outage, there are no fallback systems, so no tests will run.
+This approach is very limited since there is no load handling, so if more changes are added to the repository than the CI system can handle, a large backlog will accrue.
+This approach is also not fault-tolerant at all; if the computer it is running on fails or there is a power outage, there are no fallback systems, so no tests will run.
 The ideal system would be one that can handle as many test jobs as requested, and will do its best to compensate when machines go down.

-To build a CI system that is fault tolerant and load bearing, in this project, each of these components is its own process.
-This will let each process be independent of each other, and we can run multiple instances of each process.
+To build a CI system that is fault-tolerant and load-bearing, in this project, each of these components is its own process.
+This will let each process be independent of the others, and let us run multiple instances of each process.
 This is useful when you have more than one test job that needs to be run at the same time.
-We can then spawn multiple test runners in parallel, allowing us to run as many jobs as needed, and avoid us from accumulating a backlog of queued tests.
+We can then spawn multiple test runners in parallel, allowing us to run as many jobs as needed, and prevent us from accumulating a backlog of queued tests.

-In this project, not only do these components run as separate processes, but they also communicate via sockets, which will let you run each of these processes on separate, networked machines.
-This assigns a unique host/port address to each component, and each process will communicate with each other by posting messages at the assigned addresses.
+In this project, not only do these components run as separate processes, but they also communicate via sockets, which will let us run each process on a separate, networked machine.
+A unique host/port address is assigned to each component, and each process can communicate with the others by posting messages at the assigned addresses.

 This design will let us handle hardware failures on the fly by enabling a distributed architecture.
-We can have the observer run on one machine, the test job dispatcher on another, and the test runners on another, and they are all communicating with each other over a network.
+We can have the observer run on one machine, the test job dispatcher on another, and the test runners on another, and they can all communicate with each other over a network.
 If any of these machines go down, we can schedule a new machine to go up on the network, so the system becomes fail-safe.

-This project does not include auto-recovery code, as that is dependent on your distributed system's architecture, but in real world systems, CI systems are run in a distributed environment like this so they can have failover redundancy (ie: we can fallback to a standby machine if one of the machines a process was running on becomes defunct).
+This project does not include auto-recovery code, as that is dependent on your distributed system's architecture, but in the real world, CI systems are run in a distributed environment like this so they can have failover redundancy (i.e., we can fall back to a standby machine if one of the machines a process was running on becomes defunct).

 For the purposes of this project, each of these processes will run locally, and you must kick them off individually.
 Since the processes need to communicate with each other, they will run on distinct local ports.

+XXX STOPPED HERE

 Files in This Project
 ---------------------